-Learn more about the Ministry of Church Planting with Jeff Christopherson
+Learn more about the Ministry of Church Planting at our Church Planting Institute

 Want to go deeper?